misshie/bioruby-ucsc-api/README.md

 * UCSCBin library - https://github.com/misshie/UCSCBin

 # Change Log
-See 'ChangeLog.md'.
+ * **NEW** (v0.6.0): Support ActiveRecord v4.0 (a part of Ruby on Ralils v4.0).
+Other related library dependencies are updated.
+To Supress deprecation warnings for using dynamic finders such as 'find_by_name_and_chrom', use `ActiveSupport::Deprecation.silenced = true`.
+Because ActiveRecord v4.0 does not support Ruby v1.8.7 and earlier, Ruby UCSC API no longer supports these older Rubies.

+See 'ChangeLog.md' for older changes.

 # How to Use
 ## Basics
 * A database of a genome assembly is represented as a module in the `Bio::Ucsc module`.
 For example, human hg19 database is referred by `Bio::Ucsc::Hg19`.
 * Before using a database, establish a connection to the database.
 For example, `Bio::Ucsc::Hg19::DBConnection.connect`.
 * A table in a database is represented as a class in the database module.
-For example, the snp132 table in the hg19 database is referred by `Bio::Ucsc::Hg19::Snp132`.
+For example, the snp138 table in the hg19 database is referred by `Bio::Ucsc::Hg19::Snp138`.
 * Queries to a field (column) in a table are represented by class methods of the table class.
-For example, finding the first record (row) of the snp132 table in the hg19 database is `Bio::Ucsc::Hg19::Snp132.first`.
+For example, finding the first record (row) of the snp138 table in the hg19 database is `Bio::Ucsc::Hg19::Snp138.first`.
 * Queries using genomic intervals are supported by the named scope ".with_intervals" and ".with_intervals_excl (omitting pertially included annotations)" method of the table class.
 These methods accept a genomic interval string like `chr1:1233-5678`.
 If a table to query has the "bin" column, the bin index system is automatically used to speed-up the query.
 * Fields in a retrieved record can be acccessed by using instance methods of a record object.
 For example, the name field of a table record stored in the result" variable is `result.name`.